 - Update the First Aid Kit

 When packing for the family vacation, check the first aid kit with your children.
 Go through every item with them.
 Teach them about the importance of gauze, medical tape, bandages, hydrogen peroxide, Neosporin, and other first aid supplies.
+It can also be worth checking what health provisions are already at the campsite you’ve chosen, such as if they have an outdoor AED cabinet or other medical equipment to hand.
 Explain what typical accidents might happen while camping.
 Teach them about ways to treat those accidents.

 Checking the first aid kit is a part of the packing process.
 Good campers should pack efficiently.
 It wouldn’t hurt to explain the most effective tips to pack for a camping expedition.
 You should even explain to them the importance of properly packing their backpack when that day arrives.
 It’s a good idea to check out backpacks on a site like Backcountry.com that offers a nice selection.
 Smart and safe campers pack light and efficiently.